-What is the Difference Between Voiding and Crediting?
+What is the Difference Between Voiding and Crediting in ACH Processing?

-However, many merchants may not be able to qualify for the ability to credit transactions through their ACH payment processing services.
+However, many merchants may not be able to qualify for the ability to process an ACH credit through their ACH payment processor.
 Because crediting through the system requires a reserve of extra money to be kept in the merchant account, many businesses find it easier to refund money through paper checks or discounting the owed amount on a future payment.

 How Much Does a Returned ACH Payment Cost My Business?